 Tell us about working with people who help you create your books.

-My debut novella was published in 2012 by an independent publisher in North Carolina.
-I really didn’t hire an editor or proof reader; all of that was done by the publishing house.
-However, in the structuring of the novella, I did get plenty of advice and constructive criticism from my fellow participants in local creative writing workshops.
+An independent publisher in North Carolina published my debut novella.
+I didn’t hire an editor or proofreader.
+The publishing house did all of that.
+However, in the structuring of the novella, I got plenty of advice and constructive criticism from my fellow participants in local creative writing workshops.
 The leader of those workshops, a talented poet/fiction writer/journalist, has always been diligent in advising me on ways to improve my work.

 As for cover art, I commissioned a friend, a gifted New Orleans oil painter, to create the cover art for my debut novella.
 The publisher hated it but I fought for it and he consented to let me use it.
 I am grateful to him because I really do love that cover illustration.
-For my second novel, to be published this September by a different publisher, I commissioned the same friend to create the cover art.
+For my second novel, published by a different publisher, I commissioned the same friend to create the cover art.
 My new publisher didn’t like the preliminary sketch and advised against it.
 The publisher told me that the particular cover concept we had submitted for her approval would attract mostly women seeking to read thriller or horror fiction rather than a larger audience of men and women inclined toward literary fiction, which is what my novel actually is.
-I agreed with her.
-I decided to let my publisher be in charge of finding an illustrator to create the cover.
+I let my publisher find an illustrator to create the cover.
 I was in suspense for months as to what the cover art would look like.
-And then several days ago, my publisher showed me the illustration that a friend of hers, an artist who has created other covers for her books, came up with.
-I thought it was truly beautiful.
+My publisher used a friend of hers, an artist who has created other covers for her books, and I thought it was beautiful.

 What are your thoughts on ebooks versus print books and different ways to let people know about you and your books?